 - free training for frontline staff and volunteers to help them spot people at risk and tell them about the help that’s available

-- A free Warm Home Check service available all year round for the most vulnerable people in East Sussex.
+- a free Warm Home Check service available all year round for the most vulnerable people in East Sussex.
 So far the scheme has helped hundreds across the county to access the help and advice they need to reduce their energy bills and make heating more affordable.
-Since autumn 2015 we’ve fitted over 350 boilers or central heating systems and made over 1500 home visits to households at risk of fuel poverty.